|

 to Waimea 1825-1826.
 From there they went back to Hilo 1826-1828, ending

-their mission work at Kaawaloa in Kona, Samuel Ruggles becoming pastor
+their mission work at Kaawaloa in Kona, Samuel becoming pastor of the Kahikolu

 |